aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/typical-templates/_index.md

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-LINQ-InTableWithFilteringGroupingSorting-InTableWithFilteringGroupingSorting.cs" >}}

 ### **Chart Template with Filtering, Grouping, and Ordering**
-You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/LINQ/ChartWithFilteringGroupingOrdering.docx).
+You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/LINQ/ChartWithFilteringGroupingOrdering.docx).

 **Template Example**